Doubly isogenous curves of genus two with a rational action of $D_6$: Unramified cyclic 4 -covers

 \section{Unramified cyclic \texorpdfstring{$4$}{4}-covers}

-As we will see, doubly isogenous genus-$2$ curves exist over a positive proportion of finite prime fields because of an interesting example of a pair of doubly isogenous curves over a number field (Theorem~\ref{T:extraordinary}).
-Even if we exclude the reductions of this pair, the heuristics formulated in Section~\ref{sec:2coverheuristics} indicate that there should \emph{still} be an infinite number of examples of geometrically nonisomorphic doubly isogenous genus-$2$ curves over finite prime fields.

-In order to distinguish curves by the zeta functions of their covers, then, we must turn to a larger class of covers.
-In this section we describe how to compute the zeta functions of all unramified cyclic degree-$4$ extensions of $D_6$ curves.
+In this section we sketch a method for computing the zeta functions of all unramified cyclic degree-$4$ extensions of \dsixcurves.

-Let $C$ be a $D_6$ curve over an algebraically closed field $K$ of characteristic not~$2$, so that $C\cong D_{u,c}$ as in Notation~\ref{N:ucurves} for some $u,c\in K$.
-By geometric class field theory, there are $120$ unramified degree-$4$ covers of $C$ corresponding to the cyclic order-$4$ subgroups of the Jacobian $J$ of $C$.
-We now construct them explicitly.

-Any such degree-$4$ cover $D_2 \to C$ factors uniquely as a composition of unramified degree-$2$ covers $D_2 \to D_1 \to C$.
+Let $C$ be a \dsixcurve over an algebraically closed field $K$ of characteristic not~$2$ or~$3$, so that $C\cong D_{u,c}$ as in Notation~\ref{N:ucurves} for some $u,c\in K$.
+The $4$-torsion subgroup of the Jacobian $J$ of $C$ is isomorphic to $(\ZZ/4\ZZ)^4$, so there are $120$ cyclic order-$4$ subgroups of~$J$.
+By geometric class field theory, there are $120$ unramified degree-$4$ covers of $C$ corresponding to these cyclic subgroups.
+Every such degree-$4$ cover $D_2 \to C$ factors uniquely as a composition of unramified degree-$2$ covers $D_2 \to D_1 \to C$.
 The cover $D_1 \to C$ corresponds to the unique point of order $2$ in the cyclic order-$4$ subgroup of $J$, and is represented by a pair of Weierstrass points of $C$.
 We may choose a model for $C$ in which these points lie above the points $0$ and $\infty$ of the $x$-line, so that we can write $C$ in the form